olcf/olcf-user-docs/software/containers_on_frontier.rst

     The modules described in this section are experimental!

 To make the use of apptainer easier, OLCF provides some modules that automatically bind in the needed libraries to run apptainer with the host mpi and rocm.
-To accsess these modules load ``olcf-container-tools``.
+To access these modules load ``olcf-container-tools``.
 You should then see two modules ``apptainer-enable-mpi`` and ``apptainer-enable-gpu``.

 Example Workflow